 Bandra West, Mumbai's hippest suburb, has evolved into one of the most happening dining destinations in the city.
 Hundreds of restaurants have come up in the neighborhood in the last decade, most concentrating on contemporary fare rather than traditional Indian food although there are some exceptions.
 Here's the pick of what to eat in Bandra West.

 Designed to resemble a stately nobleman’s home that's lost in time, Pali Bhavan replaces the Boat Club next to Costa Coffee in Bandra West's Pali Naka.
 Vintage photographs, carved wooden furniture, and chandeliers have all been used to create a rustic yet elegant look.
 The restaurant opened in late 2012 and serves Indian cuisine with a twist.
 Its menu is undoubtedly eclectic.
 For example, daal vada (a popular south Indian street food made from chickpeas and lentils) served with green pea hummus dip, and pulao made with pine nuts and wild rice.
 There's a delectable range of curries from all over India on offer for main course.
 Don't miss trying the paan kulfi (paan flavored ice cream) or dark chocolate and Baileys rasgulla for dessert.

-Newly opened at Reclamation in late 2017, Ferry Wharf is one restaurant in Bandra West that does specialize in traditional Indian cuisine, particularly seafood from Mangalore in Karnataka.
+Ferry Wharf opened in Reclamation in 2017 and specializes in seafood from Mangalore in Karnataka.
 The owner's goal is to provide quality home-style seafood without the expensive prices.
 Although the restaurant's menu may be old-school, its interiors aren't.
 It has a nautical theme and has been designed to recreate the feeling of being aboard a boat.
 What's really fantastic is that each table is provided with a sample tray of dishes, so that guests can familiarize themselves with the cuisine and order what they like.
 If you're feeling hungry, get one of the fish thalis (platters) that come with two kinds of seafood dishes, a vegetable dish, chapatis (bread), and rice.

-Highly-acclaimed Hakkasan serves up offers outstanding Cantonese cuisine, led by Michelin-starred Executive Chef Ho Chee Boon.
-The restaurant, which is one of 11 around the world, came to the city in 2011 and is situated on Waterfield Road in Bandra West.
+Hakkasan Mumbai offers outstanding Cantonese cuisine, led by Michelin-starred Executive Chef Tong Chee Hwee.
+The restaurant, which is one of 12 around the world, came to the city in 2011 and is situated on Waterfield Road in Bandra West.
 Some of the special dishes that are only available in Mumbai are prawn dumplings with tobiko and crab meat, braised lamb and aubergine claypot, and three style mushroom Guangzhou bun.
 Hakkasan is also one of the top restaurants for Sunday brunch in Mumbai.
 Don't skip trying the Mughal Martini cocktail, inspired by the biryani on Mohammed Ali Road in South Mumbai.

-Birdsong, located in a lane off Hill Road near Ranwar Village, is an ideal place to stop for a bite to eat when exploring the street art in the neighborhood.
+Birdsong Organic Cafe, located in a lane off Hill Road near Ranwar Village, is an ideal place to stop for a bite to eat when exploring the street art in the neighborhood.
 The high ceilings of this bohemian cafe create a feeling of space and its huge windows let in an abundance of natural light.
 The owners are renowned for their baking.
-And, although all the ingredients are organic, it's still possible to indulge in comfort food such as lasagna and pizza.
-There are plenty of gluen-free and vegan options on the menu too, and jaggery (unrefined sugar) is used as a sweetener.
-Wash it all down with a yummy juice or smoothie for extra goodness!
+Although all the ingredients are organic, it's still possible to indulge in comfort food such as lasagna and pizza.
+There are plenty of gluten-free and vegan options on the menu too, and jaggery (unrefined sugar) is used as a sweetener.
+Wash it all down with a yummy juice or smoothie for extra goodness.